Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons: Introduction

 \section{Introduction}

 \acfp{UAV} are being widely adopted for a variety of use cases and industries, such as agriculture, inspection, mapping, and search and rescue~\cite{Leutenegger2016}.
-In particular, aerial manipulation and human-robot interaction applications have been on the rise, including tasks such as parcel delivery, warehouse management, sample collection, and collaborative robot operations~\cite{OlleroFranchi2022Past, KollingHMS2016}.
+In particular, aerial manipulation and human-robot interaction applications have been on the rise, including tasks such as parcel delivery, sample collection, and collaborative robot operations~\cite{OlleroFranchi2022Past, KollingHMS2016}.

 Testing experimental algorithms directly on hardware can pose significant risks, as unexpected behaviors may emerge.
 Moreover, crashes can incur substantial costs, disrupt development schedules, and contribute to environmental harm due to the frequent replacement of damaged vehicle components.
 Additionally, in the context of the increasing adoption of machine learning-based techniques, collecting data from hardware can prove highly inefficient and often impracticable.
 Hence, a dependable, fast, precise, and realistic \ac{UAV} simulator is essential to facilitate rapid advancements in this field.

-In this work, we analyze some of the prominent~\ac{UAV} simulators and key selection criteria and decision factors to consider when selecting a simulator.
-This research builds upon discussions and contributions made during the workshop titled ``\textit{The Role of Robotics Simulators for Unmanned Aerial Vehicles}'' at the 2023~\ac{ICRA} in London, UK\footnote{https://imrclab.github.io/workshop-uav-sims-icra2023}.
-Specifically, our work addresses the following non-trivial question:
+Due to the rise of high-fidelity simulators, results from simulation can often be efficiently transferred to hardware, however challenges may arise in domains with unmodeled effects (e.g. agile flight, close-proximity flight, \acp{UAV} with manipulators).